Temasys/SkylinkJS/README.md

 npm start # note that this runs in Chrome currently..
 ```

-After making edits, here are some commands to run and build Skylink:
+After making edits, here are some commands to run and build the Temasys Web SDK:

-- `grunt jshint` : To check for code formatting and syntax errors.
+- `grunt jshint` : Validate for formatting and syntax errors.
-- `grunt yuidoc` : To generate document from code.
+- `grunt yuidoc` : To generate the SDK documentation.
-- `grunt dev` : To run and compile all the codes.
+- `grunt dev` : Compile the SDK.
-- `grunt publish` : To run when code is ready for next release.
+- `grunt publish` : Publish a release.

 __What's included in the repository?__

-- `demo` : Contains the sample demos.
+- `demo` : Reference Code Examples.
-- `doc` : Contains the generated YUI documentation for the Temasys SkylinkJS.
+- `doc` : Generated documentation for the Temasys Web SDK.
-- `doc-style` : Contains the template for our YUI documentation.
+- `doc-style` : Templates used documentation.
-- `publish` : Contains the production version of the library and a minified copy of it
+- `publish` : Production version of the library as well as minified variants
-- `source` : Contains the skylink.js library development files
+- `source` : Temasys Web SDK source
-- `tests` : Contains the list of test scripts.
+- `tests` : Test suite.

 ## License